writ312/Tree-of-Savior-Addon-Manager/README.md

 `description`: A detailed description of your addon.

 `tags`: A list of keywords that describes what your addon is for searching.

+## JToS

+Make a pull request to [JToSAddon/Addons](https://github.com/JToSAddon/Addons) in order to update `managers.json` to point to your addon repository.